rodrigosoares/show_grid_challenge/README.md

 ## Challenge description

 The TV signal is geolocated, which means the show currently being broadcasted varies depending on where its spectators are.
-For example, there are local TV news like RJTV, SPTV and DFTV, which are broadcasted only in Rio de Janeiro, São Paulo and the Federal District regions, respectively.
+For example, there are local TV news like RJ News, SP News and DF News, which are broadcasted only in Rio de Janeiro, São Paulo and the Federal District regions, respectively.

 If there are no local shows, the national signal is broadcasted instead.
 This means there are some shows that are broadcasted in all regions.